This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Are overnight oats healthy?

 Yes, overnight oats contain lots of fiber, protein, omega 3, potassium and magnesium.
 Plus, according to Eat This, Not That, you’ll feel full and burn more fat.
+If you’re looking for more delicious way to work oats into your diet, you’ll want to give these healthy oatmeal cookies a try too!

 Do you eat overnight oats hot or cold?